cesarnml/99bottles/README.md

 - `Shameless Green`
 - Close to the solution that I implemented, except I added a level of abstraction at each line of the verse level

+#### 1.2 Judging Code

+> "Any pile of code an be made to _work_; good code not only works, but is also simple, understandable, expressive and changeable."

+- Fact-Based Code Quality Metrics:
+  1. Source Lines of Code (SLOC or LOC)
+  2. Cyclomatic Complexity
+  3. Assignments, Branches, and Conditions (ABC) Metric

+#### 1.3 Summary

+> "It doesn't dispute that DRY is good, rather, it believes that it is cheaper to manage temporary duplication than to recover from incorrect abstractions."

+> "Code that's good enough when nothing ever changes may _not_ be good enough when things do."

+### Chapter 02 - Test Driving Shameless Green